syahmizainudin/Sentiment-Analysis/README.md

 > - Do lemmatization and stemming to remove unnecessary text in the features and focus on the essential text.

 ## Acknowledgement
-A huge thanks to [Lakshmipathi N](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews) for the IMDB dataset used for this project!
+A huge thanks to [Lakshmipathi N](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews) and [Ankit152](https://github.com/Ankit152/IMDB-sentiment-analysis) for the IMDB dataset used for this project!